On compact K\"ahler manifold with strongly pseudo-effective tangent bundle: Introduction

 In particular, a vector bundle over a compact K\"ahler space which does not contain any proper analytic subset other than points (for example, a very general torus) is strongly psef if and only if it is nef.

-Here a vector bundle over an irreducible compact K\"ahler complex space $Z$ is called strongly psef if there exists a modification of $Z$ which is smooth such that the pullback of the vector bundle is strongly psef.
-Similarly, a trosion sheaf is called psef if there exists a modification of $Z$ which is smooth such that the pullback of the coherent sheaf modulo torison is a strongly psef vector bundle.
+Here, a vector bundle over an irreducible compact K\"ahler complex space $Z$ is called strongly psef if a modification of $Z$ is smooth such that the pullback of the vector bundle is strongly psef.
+Similarly, a torsion-free sheaf is called psef if there exists a modification of $Z$ which is smooth such that the pullback of the coherent sheaf modulo torsion is a strongly psef vector bundle.

 This result is optimal in the sense that we can not change the strong psefness condition in the equivalent condition by the weak psefness condition.